ml-tooling/universal-build/README.md

 ### Default Flags

 At its core, universal-build will parse all arguments provided to the build script via `build_utils.get_sanitized_arguments()` and returns a sanitized and augmented list of arguments.
 Those arguments are the building blocks for your build script.
-You can utilize those arguments in whatever way to like.
+You can utilize those arguments in whatever way you like.
 Here is an example on how to use those arguments in a `build.py` script:

 ```python
 from universal_build import build_utils